By Karen Hendricks for the York Road Runners Club

 Describe the tasks before the White Rose Run Committee in 2020:

 The 15 members, all with specific jobs, were extremely important and helpful in developing a plan designed to keep everyone safe—runners, volunteers, and the community.
 We are following all CDC and PA Department of Health guidelines by limiting the race field to 250, modifying everything from the start area, water station, pre- and post-race activities.
 We have even worked as a committee without in-person meetings!

 Back in March, nobody knew what the future was going to be like.
 But when our part of the state went green, it dawned on the local Shoe House 5-Miler that maybe they could have their July 4th race, then East Berlin had their Summerfest 5K in July.
 So, we had those local examples to go on, to develop a safe, live race format.

 At the same time, Runsignup.com is chock-full of resources for race directors, and they’ve expanded this year to include all kinds of helpful information about virtual runs.
 We strongly believe in offering participants both a live and virtual option this year.

-What are some of the specific race modifications for 2020?
+What were some of the specific race modifications for 2020?

-In order for 250 people to start at the same time, socially distanced six feet apart, the start line is moving up, half a block.
-We now have the entire space between Market and Philadelphia Streets, and we’ll be putting dots on the road for runners to start on.
+In order for 250 people to start at the same time, socially distanced six feet apart, the start line was moved up, half a block.
+We had the entire space between Market and Philadelphia Streets, and we put dots on the road for runners to start on.
 (We even did some homework, by going to see a race in Maryland with chutes at the start, staged in waves.
 We’ve also been following race practices around the country to get ideas and inspiration—to see what we can apply to White Rose.)

 If we weren’t in the midst of a pandemic, we’d be talking about the YWRR as one of the region’s oldest running traditions, celebrating its 43rd year in 2020.
 I understand runners coming for the in-person race are in for a treat—a new twist on the course?